Query-Quests/Query-Quests/src/docs/CHATBOT_SETUP.md

 # Query Quest Chatbot Setup Guide

 ## 🎯 Overview
-Your chatbot has been successfully integrated with OpenAI GPT-4!
+Your chatbot has been successfully integrated with Anthropic Claude!
 This guide will help you configure and customize the AI assistant.

 ## 📋 Prerequisites
-- OpenAI API account with API key
+- Anthropic API account with API key
 - Next.js application running

 ## 🚀 Quick Setup